 6.08 Operation of the selecting magnet operates the (S) relay which operates the (CO) relay and holds the (E) and (MS) relays operated.
 Operation of the (CO) relay operates the holding magnet and prepares a locking path for itself through the crosspoints of the crossbar switch, the contacts of the (L) key and the switchhook contacts.
 Operation of the holding magnet releases the (L) and (L1) relays and closes the crosspoints (contact springs) on the level of the crossbar switch associated with the originating end of the link circuit which has been seized.
-The closure of the crosspoints completes the circuit for holding the (CO) relay operated, causes the (ST) relay.
+The closure of the crosspoints completes the circuit for holding the (CO) relay operated, causes the (A) relay to operate and provides a lockup path for the (ST) relay.
 The closure of the crosspoints when relay (ST) is operated causes the calling party at station line 20 to receive dial tone.
 The operation of relay (A) operates relay (B) which locks through the crosspoints (contact springs).
 The operation of relay (B) releases the selecting magnet.
 Release of the selecting magnet causes relay (S) to release which in turn releases the (E) and (MS) relays.
 Release of the (MS) relay releases relay (E1).